 Konica Autoreflex T2 Top cover removal

-This is a post detailing how to remove the top cover from a Konica Autoreflex T2 35mm camera.
+This is a post detailing the Konica Autoreflex T2 top cover removal procedure.
 The following pictures show the steps I took to remove the cover, so I won’t give any more details, but in the text which follows I will explain the problems I had.

 For the most part the removal of the top cover of the Autoreflex T2 is the same as most other cameras of this era, but this is the first camera I’ve come across with a lock screw in the rewind crank.
 That threw me for a while as I tried to unscrew the top of the rewind as usual with a screwdriver in the prongs and turning the top knob.
 After applying a bit of force I realized it wasn’t going to come off and started looking for a reason, fortunately before I bent the rewind crank.

 Unfortunately however, I couldn’t release the lock screw no matter how I tried to undo it.
 It had been sealed with a locking compound and although I could dissolve the compound on the surface I couldn’t get any to penetrate into the thread and release the screw.
 I therefore had to actually drill the screw out so I could remove the rewind crank.
 I’ll need to tap the hole and fit a slightly bigger screw when I re-assemble the camera.

 The rest of the top cover components came off without any real problems, but I did notice these particular points when I came to do repairs on the camera so I’ve noted them here for anyone who needs to do similar work.